ndronos/c-nomorph/HowStufWorks.md

 Code compiles properly, but it produces the wrong answer.

 Place one prototype for each function at the beginning of your program.
+They can save a great deal of debugging time, and they alse solve the problem you get when you compile with functions that you use before they are declared.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```